Let’s define a few things

 - Sponsored Posts are paid posts that appear in blogs or mainstream news sites.
 Brands or journalists can pen these.
 Tweet this!

 There are a few things everyone agrees on.
-Content-based ads should provide value, and they shouldn’t feel like ads.
+Content based advertising should provide value, and the content should not feel like ads.
 They should feel like part of the online experience.

 What do native advertising, brand journalism and sponsored posts have in common?